cc-cecelia/C-to-Mips-Compiler/README.md

 # C-to-Mips Compiler

-This individual project(2023 Fall) is a compiler that translates modified C language code into executable MIPS assembly language.
-The compiler is implemented entirely in Java and does not require additional dependencies or tools to run.
+This individual project(2023 Fall) is a compiler that translates modified C language code into executable MIPS assembly language, with 8000+ lines of java code in total(6_optimize).

 ## Folders